 We took a closer look at climate change opinions using the American Community Project‘s typology, revealing where communities largely agree, and where opinions diverge.
 There is a widespread understanding that the world is warming, though communities see the causes and solutions somewhat differently.

-The majority of each ACP community type agrees that global warming is happening, according to the survey’s estimates.
+The majority of each ACP community type thinks that global warming is happening, according to the survey’s estimates.
 (The survey uses the term global warming because it is “associated with greater public understanding, emotional engagement, and support for personal and national action than the term ‘climate change.'”)

 Across all 15 community types, however, agreement drops when taking into account whether humans are responsible.
-In Evangelical Hubs, Working Class Country, LDS Enclaves and Aging Farmlands, less than half of these communities agree global warming is human-caused.
+In Evangelical Hubs, Working Class Country, LDS Enclaves and Aging Farmlands, less than half of these communities think global warming is human-caused.

 Currently, the country’s belief that global warming is happening is at a “high water mark,” Marlon says.
 After dipping to 57% in 2010, national belief hit 70% this year.
 Agreement on whether global warming is human-caused has also gone up overall in recent years, reaching 58% in 2018, compared to a low point of 46% in 2010.